casbyhexer/AgriEnergyConnectPlatform/README.md

 Navigate to "Employees > Search Products."
 Enter search criteria and click "Search."

-Seeding Initial Data
+Seeding Initial Data:
-Create the Data Initializer Interface and Implementation:
+Create the Data Initializer Interface and Implementation, IDataInitializer.cs,
-IDataInitializer.cs:
-Register Data Initializer in Program.cs:
+Register Data Initializer in Program.cs,
-Updating the Database
+Updating the Database,
-Add Migration:
+Add Migration,
 Update Database:

-Troubleshooting
+Troubleshooting:
 Missing DbSet Property:
 Ensure that Farmers and Product classes are correctly defined and referenced in ApplicationDbContext.
 Namespace Issues: